New Houses Can Have Plumbing Problems, Too

 A clogged pipe or two can be troublesome for a variety of reasons.
 Unfortunately, they’re usually a sign of plumbing problems to come.
 There are a variety of things that could cause pipes to get clogged.
 It may sound strange, but the environment could be the cause of your problem.
-Roots from nearby trees can sometime compromise, clog or break pipe in your system.
+Roots from nearby trees can sometimes compromise, clog or break pipes in your system.

 Sometimes it comes down to improper installation or neglect by a home builder.
 If some or all of the homes in your new community were constructed by the same builder, check with neighbors to see if they have, or are, experiencing similar issues.

 This is just one reason why it’s so important to get a thorough inspection from a licensed plumber before you agree to buy a home - even a newer home.
 A thorough inspector could save you a lot of money in the long run.

 If you have problems with clogged pipes, drain blockage issues might not be too far behind.
 Random debris from construction, grease, or leftovers and discarded building material from the builder may be causing the issue.